 1. Feelings can be unreliable

 You might have expectations about how you should feel after placing your trust in Christ.
-While feelings are important, they are unreliable indicators of your sincerity or the trustworthiness of God's promise.
-Our feelings change easily, but God's Word and His character remain constant.
+While feelings are important, they are unreliable indicators of your sincerity or of the trustworthiness of God’s promise.
+Our feelings change easily, but God’s Word and his character remain constant.
 This illustration shows the relationship between fact (God and His Word), faith (our trust in God and His Word) and our feelings.

 - Fact — this chair is strong enough to support you.

 - Faith — You believe this chair will support you, so you sit in it.

 - Feeling — You may or may not feel comfortable in this chair, but it continues to support you.

 The moment you received Christ by faith as an act of your will, many things happened, including the following:

 - Christ came into your life—Revelation 3:20, Colossians 1:27